Can Brand Partnerships Help Shift to Thrift?

 As I spoke with my two customers, giving them ideas on how they could do small things that could transform the pieces they were looking at, suddenly the ReStore came back to mind.
 And I thought, wow, is there a way to bring ideation and resources into a thrift shop environment?

-But not everyone is able to look at something and immediately see its potential.
+However, not everyone is able to look at something and immediately see its potential.
 Sometimes you need inspiration.
-And along with that, a good dollop of instruction.
-And that’s where I think there are multiple opportunities for the used furniture market, specifically those like the Habitat for Humanity ReStores and, if they go in the same direction, Goodwill, Salvation Army and the like.
+Along with that, there is a good dollop of instruction.
+That’s where I think there are multiple opportunities for the used furniture market, specifically those like the Habitat for Humanity ReStores, and if they go in the same direction, Goodwill, Salvation Army, and the like.

 What if these stores could form partnerships with companies that offer ideas and the tools, accessories, resources and tutorials for rehabbing furniture?
 Companies like: